sirjonasxx/G-Earth/README.md

 TO-DO:
 * Block packets from displaying in the logger (in Logger tab)
 * Scheduler
-* Block specific packets from UI
 * Extension support
 * In settings -> enable CS admin on connect
+* In settings -> block/replace packets, replace Strings & ints & .. in all packets
 * Info tab
+* Cross-platform support